 Typically, the inadvertent substitution of one for the other results in either a semantically incorrect program which is rejected by the compiler or in a program which behaves in the same way as if the intended construct had been written.
 In the case of a constrained array subtype, the two constructs differ in their treatment of sliding (conversion of an array value with bounds 100 ..
 103 to a subtype with bounds 200 ..
 203 will succeed; qualification will fail a run-time check).

-Potential task-based difficulties in Ada are avoided in Spark because Spark only supports the Ravenscar Tasking Profile wich removes order of access ambiguities
+Potential task-based difficulties in Ada are avoided in SPARK because SPARK only supports the Ravenscar Tasking Profile wich removes order of access ambiguities

 Problems arising from a faiure to use short-circuit Boolean forms almost never arise in Spark programs because access types, which are the largest driver of the need for short-circiut Boolean forms, are forbidden.